The Data Stewardship Challenge

 Coordinated Data Stewardship

-Due to a lack of practical resources, both salmon biologists struggle to align their data with community-agreed principles such as FAIR (Findable, Accessible, Interoperable, and Reusable) (Wilkinson et al. 2016) and Indigenous Data Sovereignty frameworks like the CARE principles (Collective Benefit, Authority to Control, Responsibility, and Ethics) (Carroll, Rodriguez-Lonebear, and Martinez 2019; Jennings et al. 2023).
-Adhering to CARE data management principles is all the more important when it comes to salmon related data given the sociocultural importance of salmon to First Nations, Tribes, and Indigenous communities throughout the North Pacific and North Atlantic regions (Ween and Colombi 2013; Earth Economics 2021).
+Due to a lack of practical resources, both salmon biologists struggle to align their data with community-agreed principles such as FAIR (Findable, Accessible, Interoperable, and Reusable) (Wilkinson et al., 2016) and Indigenous Data Sovereignty frameworks like the CARE principles (Collective Benefit, Authority to Control, Responsibility, and Ethics) (Carroll et al., 2019; Jennings et al., 2023).
+Adhering to CARE data management principles is all the more important when it comes to salmon related data given the sociocultural importance of salmon to First Nations, Tribes, and Indigenous communities throughout the North Pacific and North Atlantic regions (Earth Economics, 2021; Ween & Colombi, 2013).
 While both FAIR and CARE present laudable goals with respect to data stewardship, these sets of principles can sometimes be at odds with each other and implementing both presents an inherent challenge.
 Nonetheless, several of the best practices we propose can help clarify shared objectives and increase transparency and trust that is essential for integrating both FAIR and CARE principles.
 Without clear support and guidance, well-intentioned practitioners are left with ad hoc approaches that limit reuse and interoperability.
 This gap can only be bridged by equipping both data producers and stewards with tools, support, and organizational backing to publish interoperable, machine-readable metadata and datasets in alignment with shared principles.

 Framework for Action

-A coordinated approach to stewarding salmon data should follow established open science standards and principles (Johnson and Stap 2024; Wilkinson et al. 2016; Carroll et al. 2020), tailored specifically within the context of salmon research and management.
+A coordinated approach to stewarding salmon data should follow established open science standards and principles (Carroll et al., 2020; Johnson & Stap, 2024; Wilkinson et al., 2016), tailored specifically within the context of salmon research and management.
 Our practices build upon and extend existing data and metadata standards and infrastructure including Darwin Core, OBIS, schema.org, and OBO Foundry ontologies, ensuring compatibility with broader biodiversity informatics infrastructure while avoiding reinventing foundational frameworks.
 Achieving meaningful interoperability of data among programs, organizations and scientific domains demands both breadth and depth.
 Broad interoperability integrates diverse scientific domains, systems, and formats, requiring structured, machine-readable data and metadata published openly for maximum discoverability.
 Deep interoperability demands precise definitions of domain-specific terms and methods, ensuring data remains meaningful and usable across contexts.
 Salmon data stewards can improve outcomes for salmon by coordinating across boundaries to develop a shared foundation of data stewardship practices.
 To address these foundational challenges, we must establish clear data stewardship roles and practices that span the entire data lifecycle and salmon lifecycle—from collection and documentation through integration, long-term preservation, and reuse and from gravel to estuary and the high seas back to the gravel.

 Defining Data Stewardship in Salmon Science

-Data stewardship encompasses the coordinated practices, roles, and responsibilities necessary to effectively manage, share, and reuse data throughout its lifecycle (NOAA 2007; Plotkin 2014; Peng et al. 2018).
+Data stewardship encompasses the coordinated practices, roles, and responsibilities necessary to effectively manage, share, and reuse data throughout its lifecycle (NOAA, 2007; Peng et al., 2018; Plotkin, 2014).
 It includes ensuring data quality, compliance with agreed-upon standards, and the establishment of clear governance to guide data collection, documentation, integration, and preservation.
 However, given the complexity of the salmon data landscape, stewardship goes beyond mere technical data management to include actively facilitating collaboration, communication, and consensus-building among data producers and users across multiple organizations and jurisdictions.

 Data stewardship represents a critical sub-discipline within the broader field of data science.
 While data science is often narrowly associated with machine learning and statistical modeling, we adopt a more comprehensive view that encompasses how we treat, handle, and represent data, along with the social and technical information systems that enable data-intensive science.
 Data stewardship focuses on the practical implementation of these principles—ensuring that data infrastructure, standards, and practices actually serve scientific and management needs rather than remaining theoretical constructs.